foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/signature/stark_curve.md

 # `STARK Curve`

-This module contains the implementation of `KeyPairTrait` for the [STARK Curve](https://docs.starknet.io/documentation/architecture_and_concepts/Cryptography/stark-curve/).
+Module containing the implementation of `KeyPairTrait` for the [STARK Curve](https://docs.starknet.io/documentation/architecture_and_concepts/Cryptography/stark-curve/).

 > ⚠️ **Security Warning**
 >